SwiftUI-Plus/Media/README.md

 ![tv](https://img.shields.io/badge/tvOS-13-green)
 ![mac](https://img.shields.io/badge/macOS-10.15-green)

 # Media

+> Also available as a part of my [SwiftUI+ Collection](https://benkau.com/packages.json) – just add it to Xcode 13+

 A package for simplifying the user of the camera and the user's photo library in SwiftUI.

 ## Features

 -   Dynamic property wrappers for fetching media from the photo library
 -   Camera modifier for easily taking a photo
 -   ImagePicker modifier for allowing the user to pick a photo from their library

 > Note: Permission requests and Info.plist values are not handled by this framework.
 You should use the standard UI to perform these actions as usual.

 ## Example